 ISEE Registration: Choosing the Right Exam

-There are three levels of ISEE exams: Lower Level, Middle Level, and Upper Level.
-Which test you take depends on what grade you’re in.
-Here’s how the tests break down by grade level:
+There are four levels of ISEE exams: Primary Level, Lower Level, Middle Level, and Upper Level.
+Which test you take depends on what grade you'll be in during the next school year.
+Here's how the tests break down by grade level:

-- Lower Level: for 5th and 6th graders
+- Lower Level: for entering 5th and 6th graders

-- Middle Level: for 7th and 8th graders
+- Middle Level: for entering 7th and 8th graders

-- Upper Level: for 9th graders and above
+- Upper Level: for entering 9th graders and above

-That means you’ll need to make sure you’re registering for the right exam, otherwise you’ll have to change or cancel your registration (which comes with an additional fee of $35-$45).
-The trick is to register for the test that corresponds with your current grade level.
-So for example, if you’re in 8th grade and want to apply to a private high school, you need to register for the Middle Level exam.
+That means you'll need to make sure you're registering for the right exam, otherwise you'll have to change or cancel your registration, and this comes with a penalty–if you change before the test date it’ll cost $$30-40, if you cancel before the date you can get a refund minus $30-$80 depending on the testing location you chose (trying to change or cancel on or after the test date means you lose your money).
+So, the trick is to register for the test that corresponds with your next grade level.
+So for example, if you're in 8th grade and want to apply to a private high school, you need to register for the Upper Level exam because you’ll be in 9th grade next year.

 No matter which exam you take, your test will have the same general sections: Quantitative Reasoning, Verbal Reasoning, Reading Comprehension, and Mathematics Achievement.
 Additionally, there's also an unscored essay portion that's sent to the schools you apply to.